 At that time, Henschel and Porsche were competing in the Tiger prototype competition.
 Although Porsche was lost the competition, dozens of bodies were made before approving the determination, the chassis of this elephant was diverted from it.

-The electric motor was selected as drive of a vehicle, so does it look like an electric car in fashion now?
+The electric motor was selected as the drive of a vehicle, so does it look like an electric car in fashion now?
 Dr. Ferdinand Porsche seemed to be too much ahead of the times.

 The power wasn’t enough considering the 65t body, and breakdown occurred frequently.
-Without the suspension failure, the Elephant is the strongest tank destroyer with a thick armor and 8.8cm anti-tank gun power.
+Without the suspension failure, the Elephant is the strongest tank destroyer with thick armor and 8.8cm anti-tank gun power.

 The rust is put on a reserve caterpillar, and the other weathering is a little.

-I think it’s almost no need to do washing on the zimmerit coating area.
+I think it’s almost no need to do washing on the Zimmerit coating area.
 I don’t like too much darken the paint in the ditches.

 This vehicle marking is No.232, 2nd Company, 653rd Heavy Anti-Tank Battalion, Eastern Front, Summer 1944.

 I added dirt to the wheels and caterpillar tracks more than the upper armor plates.
 The paint to come off condition is just right, I suppose.